 - Mental effects.
 Hypothyroidism and depression share many of the same symptoms, including trouble concentrating, memory problems, and loss of interest in things that are normally important to you.

 - Other signs and symptoms.
 Hypothyroidism can cause symptoms throughout the body, from constipation to muscle aches and pain around the joints.
 Skin, hair, and nails may become dry and thin.

 If you have any of these symptoms, see your doctor.
 She or he will examine you for signs of hypothyroidism, and may recommend blood tests to check thyroid function.

 Hypothyroidism is usually treated with a daily dose of synthetic thyroid hormone, which is taken as a pill.
 This medication works exactly like your body's natural thyroid hormone.
 It may take some time to find the right dose for you.
 Once you do, symptoms usually improve dramatically.
 Your doctor will check your thyroid function usually once or twice a year to be sure that your dose of medication remains optimal.

-For more on steps to a longer and healthier life, buy A Guide to Women's Health: Fifty and Forward, a Special Health Report from Harvard Medical School.
+For more information on making the choices today that will ensure you the best health possible tomorrow, check out A Guide to Women's Health: Fifty and Forward, a Special Health Report from Harvard Medical School.